mendix/docs/content/howto/mobile/native-builder.md

 1. Go to [GitHub](https://github.com/) and sign in.
 2. Go to [Settings](https://github.com/settings/profile) by clicking on your profile picture in the top right.
+3. Click [Developer settings](https://github.com/settings/apps) at the bottom of the left menu.
-3. Navigate to [Personal access tokens](https://github.com/settings/tokens) and then click **Generate new token** to create a new personal access token.
+4. Navigate to [Personal access tokens](https://github.com/settings/tokens) and then click **Generate new token** to create a new personal access token.
-4. In the **Note** field, write *Native Builder.*
+5. In the **Note** field, write *Native Builder.*
-5. Under **Select scopes**, select **repo**.
+6. Under **Select scopes**, select **repo**.
-6. Click the **Generate token** button.
+7. Click the **Generate token** button.
-7. Store your token in a secure place.
+8. Store your token in a secure place.
 You will not be able to see it again.
 If you lose it, you will have to create a new token and delete your old one.

 ### 4.2 App Center Token {#appcenter-token}